-Within the Chapel, we have a digital exhibit program that rotates on the four seasons.
-We collaborate with experts in our community on content and events within these themes.
+Within the Chapel, we have a digital exhibit program, launching new exhibits quarterly.
+We collaborate with experts in our community on themes, content and events.

-As the Chapel’s main purpose is to host funerals and memorials, all exhibits are in digital format in order to change on short notice to meet a family’s needs.
+The Chapel’s purpose is to host funerals and memorials, therefore, all exhibits are in digital format in order to change on short notice to meet a family’s needs.

 Oakwood Cemetery Chapel presents “To Relate,” a digital exhibit featured from October through December, 2021.

 “To Relate” includes maps and timelines of Native American homelands of tribes that were Indigenous to Texas over many centuries.
 Some were Native to areas within Texas long before European settlement, some tribes were in Texas because of American expansion.
 The word “Texas” comes from an Indigenous word meaning ally or friend, as many tribes were collaborative with one another and settlers.

 There is a National Historic Trail that goes through Austin, El Camino Real de los Tejas, part of the National Park Service, with a regional nonprofit partner for Texas and Louisiana in Austin.
 The original Native American trail routes developed into roads and highways, goes through cemeteries, parks and golf courses, and travels by high schools, fresh water springs, and recreation areas actively used today.

 Archaeologists Sergio and Melinda Iruegas, geographer Steven Gonzales, Nicole Netherton of Travis Audubon, and musician Brian Beattie help us see these familiar places with new eyes.